abbaskal/interactive-Covid-19-dashboard/README.md

 The covid dataset has the following fields:

-Date: The date of the summary
+Date: The date of the summary,
-Province: The province or state, when applicable
+Province: The province or state, when applicable,
-Country: The country or region name
+Country: The country or region name,
-Lat: Latitude point
+Lat: Latitude point,
-Long: Longitude point
+Long: Longitude point,
-Lype: The type of case (i.e., confirmed, death)
+Lype: The type of case (i.e., confirmed, death),
 Cases: The number of daily cases (corresponding to the case type)

 ## Dependencies